WORKSHOPS

 Black & White Film Portrait Workshop (Small + Medium Format)

-Focus Areas
+Focus

-Light as a controllable system
+• Light as a system

-Exposure and focus in black and white film
+• Exposure and focus

-Learning through repetition and adjustment
+• Learning through repetition

 Format